A successful network marketing business is predicated upon building a solid team of “A-players” who will produce and duplicate.

 Do they panic, scramble at a loss for words, or go overboard trying to impress you?

-All are normal (yet telling) for someone put on the spot, because most people will get this question completely wrong the first time.
+All these reactions are normal (yet telling) for someone put on the spot, because most people will get this question completely wrong the first time.

 And that's okay.

 What really matters is what they do next.

 Are they hungry to learn, coachable, and excited to receive a critique so they can “get it right” the next time around?

 Or do they have a bad attitude about being “tricked” or looking “foolish?”